brandonhorst/lacona-phrase-preference-pane/README.md

-# lacona-phrase-application
+# lacona-phrase-preference-pane
-Lacona Phrase that representing applications (to be supplemented)
+Lacona Phrase that representing preference panes (to be supplemented)